openstack/bifrost/playbooks/roles/bifrost-prep-for-install/README.md

 Role Variables
 --------------

-git_root: The base folder that git repos should be located in.
-Defaults to
+git_root: The base location for cloned git repositories.
+This defaults to
           "/tmp".

 ironicclient_git_url: URL for ironicclient, defaults to: